+The Towards a Ten Year Review initiated by government during 2003 documented the great progress that South Africans have made in pursuit of their goals, as well as the challenges that face the nation as it begins the second decade of its freedom, at the beginning of the 21st century.
 Some of these challenges are shared with the rest of the world, especially developing countries.
 Globalisation, the digital divide, poverty, HIV and AIDS, and creating conditions conducive to sustainable development are some of the critical issues for which the nation is seeking solutions in partnership with others.

 Other challenges are specific to South Africa.
-Prominent among those identified are: the further strengthening of social partnerships for the development of South African society, and the eradication of poverty, improving the performance of the State, addressing the consequences of the social transition that has followed the end of apartheid, and improving the regional environment and implementing NEPAD.
+Among them are: the further strengthening of social partnerships for the development of South African society, the eradication of poverty, improving the performance of the State, addressing the consequences of the social transition that has followed the end of Apartheid, and improving the regional environment and implementing NEPAD.
+Meeting these challenges, the Ten Year Review concluded, is essential to taking the country to a path of faster growth and development that is needed to sustain and even surpass the progress of the First Decade.